benny-png/benny-png/README.md

 # Hi there 👋

 My name is Benjamin 🎉 and I am a Computer Engineer 👨‍💻 by education, Software Developer by passion.

-I got into tech and science from an anime scene, where a computer engineer, was coding and repairing a time machine ⏳ in C and doing some robotics 🤖 back in 2018.
+I got into tech and science from an anime scene, where a computer engineer was coding and repairing a time machine ⏳ in C and doing some robotics 🤖 back in 2018.

 <br />

-Looking forward to entering on the Startup Space.
+Looking forward to entering the Startup Space.
 <br />

 - 🔭 I’m currently working on integrating Python into robotics